bogadrian/gatsby-final/src/posts/nov-2020/react-testing-library.md

 But all the articles, courses and any material that talks about the argument, are lacking one thing: explaining how to think about testing from a practical point of view!

-There are so much about unit test, integration test, end-to-end test etc.
+There is so much about unit test, integration test, end-to-end test etc.

 They explain quite well how to implement testing in your React app.